-Psychiatrists providing medical care to individual detainees in military, criminal, or civilian settings may face conflict between their primary obligation to their patients and obligations to the institution such as ensuring safety.
-Treating psychiatrists who become aware that the detainee may pose a significant threat of harm to him/herself or to others are not precluded from ascertaining the nature and the seriousness of the threat or from notifying appropriate authorities of that threat, consistent with the obligations applicable to any psychiatrist relationship.
+Psychiatrists providing medical care to individual detainees in military, criminal, or civilian settings may face conflict between their primary obligation to their patients and obligations to the institution (e.g., ensuring safety).
+Treating psychiatrists who become aware that detainees may pose a significant threat of harm to themselves or to others are not precluded from ascertaining the nature and the seriousness of the threat or from notifying appropriate authorities of that threat, consistent with the obligations applicable to any psychiatrist relationship.
 As in any other setting, psychiatrists should safeguard the confidentiality of patient information, understanding that there may be legal or ethical requirements to disclose information.
 In these settings, the record may be the property of the institution and psychiatrists should be aware that non-clinical entities may have access.
 Psychiatrists should inform patients in these settings that information disclosed in treatment may not be confidential and of the specific limits on confidentiality.